skerkar10/CoffeeChatter/README.md

-# Getting Started with Create React App
-A simple way to automate your Coffee Chats
+# A simple way to automate your Coffee Chats